ThibHlln/eflowcalc/docs/_doc_src/tutorial.rst

 Tutorial
 ========

-This notebook contains a simple example of the usage of the API of `eflowcalc` to calculate stream flow characteristics from streamflow time series.
+Here is a simple example of the usage of the API of `eflowcalc` to calculate streamflow characteristics (SFCs) from streamflow time series.

 .. code-block:: python
    :caption: Importing the package and checking its version.